influxdata/docs-v2/content/chronograf/v1.9/guides/querying-data.md

 ---
 title: Explore data in Chronograf
-description: Query and visualize data in the Data Explorer
+description: Query and visualize data in the Data Explorer.
 menu:
   chronograf_1_9:
     name: Explore data in Chronograf